hfmrow/search-engine/README.md

 - The compilation have not been tested under Windows or Mac OS, but all file access functions, line-end manipulations or charset implementation are made with OS portability in mind.

 ## You got an issue ?
-- Give informations (as above), about used plateform and OS version.
+- Give informations (as above), about used platform and OS version.
 - Provide a method to reproduce the problem.